-The CBSE syllabus for Class 11 is designed by the Central Board of Secondary Education along with the National Council of Educational Research and Training (NCERT).
-The schools that are affiliated to CBSE have to follow the prescribed CBSE syllabus for Class 11.
+The CBSE syllabus for Class 11 is meticulously designed by the Central Board of Secondary Education along with the National Council of Educational Research and Training (NCERT).
+The schools affiliated with CBSE have to follow the prescribed CBSE syllabus for Class 11.
 CBSE Class 11 Syllabus 2020-21 has been released by the Central Board of Secondary Education.
-The new CBSE Curriculum 2020-21 for Class 11 gives a complete idea about course structure, unit-wise weightage, prescribed books, question paper design & other important details of CBSE Class 11 2020-21.
+The new CBSE Curriculum 2020-21 for Class 11 provides a detailed idea about the course structure, unit-wise weightage, prescribed books, question paper design & other important details of CBSE Class 11 2020-21.

 Check Deleted Topics From 11th Biology Syllabus 2020-21 and download here

 To Know more about the course and syllabus click

 -tools for study of taxonomy- museums, zoological parks, herbaria, botanical gardens, keys for identification.

 Angiospermae; Angiosperms – classification up to class, characteristic features and examples.

 Under Unit-II Structural Organization in Animals and Plants